-Beginner-Grades 3-5: Create a block-based program using Scratch, Code Studio, Alice, or another graphic programming language of your choice.
+Beginner-Grades 3-5: Create a program using the programming language of your choice.
 You should comment your work and it must include at least ten different commands.
 Skills this program could use are:

 - Sequence

 - Iteration

 - Conditionals

 - Variables

 - Loops

 - User input

 - Any other similar skill